-As at June 30, 2018, there were certain legal proceedings outstanding against the Bank.
-Professional advice indicates that it is unlikely that any significant loss will arise.

-(See attached Pending Litigation Report)

-5. Changes in Securities and Use of Proceeds.

-(a) Where the rights of the holders of any class of registered securities have been materially modified, give the title of the class of securities involved.
+ember 31, 2018, there were certain legal proceedings outstanding against Professional advice indicates that it is unlikely that any significant loss will ned Pending Litigation Report) nges in Securities and Use of Proceeds.
+Where the rights of the holders of any class of registered securities have been materially modified, give the title of the class of securities involved.
 State briefly the general effect of such modification upon the rights of holders of such securities.

-- (a) Where the use of proceeds of a security issue is different from that which is stated in the registration statement, provide the following: - Offer opening date (provide explanation if different from date disclosed in the registration statement) N/A - Offer closing date (provide explanation if different from date disclosed in the registration statement)
+' ' Where the use of proceeds of a security issue is different from that which is stated in the registration statement, provide the following: Offer opening date (provide explanation if different from date disclosed in the registration statement) N/A • Offer closing date (provide explanation if different from date disclosed in the registration statement) N/A • Name and address of underwriter(s) N/A Amount of expenses incurred in connection with the offer Net proceeds of the issue and a schedule of its use N/A Payments to associated persons and the purpose for such payments N/A Ć Report any working capital restrictions and other limitations upon the payment of lividends. ank has no working capital restrictions or other limitations other than the restrict ion required under section 44 of the Banking Act of 2015.

-N/A

-- Name and address of underwriter(s) N/A - Amount of expenses incurred in connection with the offer N/A - Net proceeds of the issue and a schedule of its use N/A - Payments to associated persons and the purpose for such payments N/A

-(c) Report any working capital restrictions and other limitations upon the payment of dividends.